stakewise/v3-sdk/src/services/vault/transactions/createVault/createVault.md

   displayName: 'Private vault',
 })

-// Wait for the transaction to be mined and the subgraph to index it await sdk.provider.waitForTransaction(hash) await sdk.utils.waitForSubgraph({ hash })
+// Wait for the transaction to be confirmed and indexed await sdk.provider.waitForTransaction(hash) await sdk.utils.waitForSubgraph({ hash })
 ```